genc-murat/rust-formatter-linter-plus/README.md

 - `rustFormatterLinter.formatOnSave`: Run `cargo fmt` on save (default: `true`).
 - `rustFormatterLinter.testOnSave`: Run `cargo test` on save (default: `false`).
+- `rustFormatterLinter.checkOnSave`: Run `cargo check` on save (default: `false`).
 - `rustFormatterLinter.formatArgs`: Additional arguments for `cargo fmt`.
 - `rustFormatterLinter.lintArgs`: Additional arguments for `cargo clippy`.

 ### Status Bar Integration

-The extension adds convenient buttons to the VS Code status bar for quick access to format, lint, test, and fix commands.
+The extension adds convenient buttons to the VS Code status bar for quick access to format, lint, test, check, and fix commands.
 Simply click the corresponding button to run the desired command.

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request.
 We welcome all contributions!

 ## Acknowledgements